 The monument to the 7th New Jersey Volunteer Infantry Regiment is south of Gettysburg on the south end of Sickles Avenue.
-(39.801487° N , 77.246743° W; Google map; Tour map: Sickles Avenue at Excelsior Field) It was dedicated by the State of New Jersey on June 30th, 1888.
+(Sickles Avenue at Excelsior Field tour map) The State of New Jersey dedicated the monument on June 30th, 1888.

 From around the base of the monument: